sequencer/asl/doc/ASLRational.typ

 === Real Type <t_real>
 The `asl.real` type is `!asl.real` and has no parameters.

+ASL reals are "mathematical rational numbers with no bounds on precision."
+For lowering to executable code, `!asl.real` maps to `!gmp.q` (GMP arbitrary-precision rational).
+This ensures exact rational arithmetic without precision loss, matching ASL semantics.

 === String Type <t_string>
 The `asl.string` type is `!asl.string` and has no parameters.